nickyiliwang0000/h/react-and-firebase/state-vs.-props.md

 ### Passing functions with paramaters

 Our `<FeaturedDonut />` component is succesfully updating state in the parent `<App />` component.
 However, we are clearing all of our state on any button click.
-We only want to the specific donut in which we click to be removed.
+We only want the specific donut in which we click to be removed.
 Since we are mapping through our state of featured donuts, we can pass the index value as a paramter to our remove function.
-This will force us to change how we pass `removeClick` as a prop:
+This will force us to change how we pass `removeDonut` as a prop:

 ```jsx
 class App extends Component {